Sandlot and Field Of Dreams actor Art LaFleur dies aged 78 - ExBulletin

-Art LaFleur’s last on-screen performance was in the 2017 TV movie, Dive, but the actor had spent the past decade battling atypical Parkinson’s disease.
-The disorder affects the body in many the same ways like standard Parkinson’s disease, but depending on the Los Angeles Times, it does not respond well to the same treatments.
+Art LaFleurs’ last on-screen performance was in the 2017 TV movie, Dive, but the actor had spent the past decade in a battle with atypical Parkinson’s disease.
+The disorder has a negative impact on the body Many of the same techniques can be used. like standard Parkinson’s disease, but depending on the Los Angeles TimesHe does not respond to the same treatments.

-If you browse Art LaFleur’s filmography, you’ll probably come across a dozen or more times that you’ve seen it, roles in movies, or appearances on your favorite TV shows, that you’ve forgotten.
-But once you think about it, you realize that this guy was everywhere and in everything.
-He was never the star, but he was always there, he certainly had a knack for being cast so often.
+If you browse the filmography of Art LaFleurs, you will probably come across a dozen or more times that you’ve seen it, roles in movies or appearances on your favorite TV shows that you had forgotten about.
+It’s amazing how this man was in everything and everywhere.
+Even though he wasn’t the star of the show, he was there every time.

-While Art LaFleur’s friends and family are certainly in mourning, perhaps with her passing, comes this opportunity for more TV and movie fans to know her name.
-For many, he was probably just “that guy” they had seen enough to recognize, even though they probably couldn’t remember where they had seen him before.
+The family and friends of Art LaFleur are in deep mourning.
+But maybe now is the time for more movie and TV fans to know him.
+He was, for many, just that guy they’d seen enough to recognize, though he probably couldn’t remember where they’d seen him before.

 Sources